tommarien/blog/source/_posts/2014-05-19-hitchhikers-guide-to-sql-server.md

 layout: post
 title: "Hitchhiker's guide to Sql Server"
 date: 2014-05-19 12:40:30 +0200
-comments: true
-categories:
+tags:
-- sql server
+  - SqlServer
-- performance
+  - Performance
-- tuning
+  - Tuning
 ---

 More and more people are taking the **'There is no database'** statement to it's limit, i think it's time to share some insights into how we could let SQLServer help us when investigating performance issues.

-{% include _toc.html %}

 ## Initial Setup

 When it comes to performance on SQLServer these are the two most important factors that have a direct impact on system performance:

 - Memory